 San Pedro market or Mercado Central de San Pedro

-Don’t miss the very back of this massive hall where some of the city’s cheapest lunches are on offer – although an important tip is to always visit the kitchen with the most customers to avoid the prospect of getting ill.
+Don’t miss the very back of this massive hall, where some of the city’s cheapest lunches are on offer – although an important tip is to always visit the kitchen with the most customers to avoid the prospect of getting ill.

-Location of the San Pedro market: close to Plaza San Francisco, passing through the arch next to Iglesia Santa Clara.
+Where is the San Pedro market: close to Plaza San Francisco, passing through the arch next to Iglesia Santa Clara.

-San Blas market
+San Blas market (el Mercado San Blas)

-Location of the San Blas market: close to Calle Lucrepata and Plaza San Blas.
+Where is the San Blas market: close to Calle Lucrepata and Plaza San Blas.

 Wanchaq market

 Another market better known by the locals is the Wanchaq market in Cusco.
-Again, it’s one of the city’s bigger markets and specializes in the standard fruits, vegetables, cheese, and meat, but also clothing, kitchen supplies and – we’re 90% sure – probably everything else you could ever need.
+Again, it’s one of the city’s bigger markets and specializes in the standard fruits, vegetables, cheese, and meat, but also clothing, kitchen supplies, and – we’re 90% sure – probably everything else you could ever need.

-Location of the Wanchaq market: close to Avenida Tullumayo (Parallel Street to Avenida del Sol)
+Where is the Wanchaq market: close to Avenida Tullumayo (Parallel Street to Avenida del Sol)

 Artisan’s market

-If you’re looking for souvenirs, the best place to go in Cusco is the Artisan’s market, which is quite literally packed to the rafters with alpaca jumpers, jewelry, traditional pottery, etc anything else you could hope to buy.
-It’s less full of tourists than the San Pedro market and you can haggle prices down here too.
+If you’re looking for souvenirs, the best place to go in Cusco is the Artisan’s market, which is quite literally packed to the rafters with alpaca jumpers, jewelry, traditional pottery, etc., anything else you could hope to buy.
+It’s less full of tourists than the San Pedro market, and you can haggle prices down here, too.

-Location of the Artisan’s market: Avenida El Sol
+Where is the Artisan’s market: Avenida El Sol

 Practical tips for visiting the Best Cusco markets

-Tip 1: Don’t buy the first thing you see!
+Tip 1: Don’t buy the first thing you see

 Tip 2: Watch your belongings

-It is easy to get excited about the many different and new things you will see, so you will probably want to take pictures and take in the ambience.
+It is easy to get excited about the many different and new things you will see, so you will probably want to take pictures and take in the ambiance.
 Unfortunately, some people take advantage of this unawareness and target tourists for theft.

 Keep an eye on your valuables, such as your cameras, cell phones, and briefcases.
 It’s easiest to carry your camera on the front of your body where you can see it, and it’s also a good idea to have a money belt or jacket with inside pockets for your money and cell phone.